Free Web Hosting by Netfirms

 No. Not at all.
 For citizens, these procedures are much simpler than buying railway tickets.
 Any poor citizen, who knows how to buy or sell vegetables, will figure out how to make money from his Water Allowances.
 Getting familiarity with Approval will not take much time as the citizens are already familiar with elections.
 The moment the value of Monthly Water Allowances drops, the Hatred will make a citizen walk to Registrar’s branch to File an Approval.

-2. Can RLPP's cost be covered in the Rs 2 to Rs 5 charged by the Registrar?
+11. Can cost be covered in the Rs 2 to Rs 5 charged by the Registrar?

 No. A citizen needs to file Allocation ONLY when he is changing the bore-onwner.
 Suppose a citizen wants the SAME bore owner to get the monthl Allowance of next month, he NEED NOT go to clerk at all ; it is automatically Allocated.

-4. What will be the number of clerks needed to manage Allocaltion of Water Alloances?
+13. What will be the number of clerks needed to manage Allocation of Water Allowances?

 Lets look at the allocation process.